-24.19.
-Promote coordination and cooperation between the G-77 and the NAM, wherever possible at all relevant multilateral fora to address issues of common concern to both groupings subject to their respective competencies;
+27.21 Promote coordination and cooperation between the G-77 and the NAM, wherever possible at all relevant multilateral fora to address issues of common concern to both groupings subject to their respective competencies.

-24.20.
-Expedite its decision-making and improve its working Methods, in conformity with the relevant provisions of the Cartagena Document on Methodology of the Movement8 and the Document on the Methodology of the Non-Aligned Movement adopted at the 14th NAM Summit in Havana, through determined and timely action in order to contribute more effectively in the multilateral process.
-In this regard, they decided to mandate the Chair of the Coordinating Bureau to assess and review, where applicable, and in consultation with Member States of the Movement, the working methods of the Non-Aligned Movement, and looked forward to the consideration of the draft document on the "Recommended Guidelines for Enhancing the Implementation of the Working Methods and Practice of the Movement, particularly within its Coordinating Bureau" circulated by the Chair of the CoB-NAM on 23 June 2017, which in no way would modify, update or replace the Methodology agreed upon in Cartagena (1996) or Havana (2006), while recognizing that adherence to said working document has thus far contributed to enhancing the Importance of continuous adherence;
+27.22 Expedite its decision-making and improve its working Methods, in conformity with the relevant provisions of the Cartagena Document on Methodology of the Movement7 and the Document on the Methodology of the Non-Aligned Movement adopted at the 14th NAM Summit in Havana, through determined and timely action in order to contribute more effectively in the multilateral process.
+In this regard, they decided to mandate the Chair of the Coordinating Bureau to assess and review, where applicable, and in consultation with Member States of the Movement, the working methods of the Non-Aligned Movement, and look forward to the consideration of the draft document on the "Recommended Guidelines for Enhancing the Implementation of the Working Methods and Practice of the Movement, particularly within its Coordinating Bureau" circulated by the Chair of the CoB-NAM on 23 June 2017, which in no way would modify, update or replace the Methodology agreed upon in Cartagena (1996) or Havana (2006), while recognizing that adherence to said working document has thus far contributed to enhancing the Movement's role and stature as a leading global force, and to this end, stressing the importance of continuous adherence;

-24.21.
-Be more proactive in addressing international developments which could adversely impact on the Movement and its Member Countries;
+27.23 Be more proactive in addressing international developments which could adversely impact on the Movement and its Member Countries;

-24.22.
-The Heads of State and Government agreed to effectively respond to the interests of NAM Member States on major international issues tabled and considered at the United Nations, in order to enhance its position and influence at the United Nations.
+27.24 The Heads of State and Government agreed to effectively respond to the interests of NAM Member States on major international issues tabled and considered at the United Nations, in order to enhance its position and influence at the United Nations.